and is it right for your business?

 Most of the bidding strategies on this list require conversion tracking to function.
 So, if you want to incorporate these strategies into your PPC, get conversion tracking is in place to get a truly representative result.

 Give It Time

-For flexible bidding strategies to optimize efficiently they need at least 2 weeks of consistent use.
-If you pull the experiment or strategy before this point you are not giving the machine learning a chance to really work its magic.
+For flexible bidding strategies to optimize efficiently, they need at least two weeks of consistent use.
+If you pull the experiment or strategy before this point, you are not giving machine learning a chance to work its magic.

 Which Flexible Bidding Strategy Is Best For You?